bahrus/xodus/README.md

 <a x-f='{"network": [8]'>This is cnn</a>
 ```

+8 indicates the network starts at the eight position of the string (numbers are estimates, prone to human error).
+A second number [8,13] indicates the end position.

 function h2oExtract(tbd) takes this DOM node, and generates object: {network: 'cnn'}.

 function toTempl(tbd) takes this DOM node, and generates: